wiseman-timelord/GameNotOver/README.md

 ### Status: Updating Now - Here is the readme to the next version, it will be UPGRADED.
 For now the releases are the working but are non-GUI versions.
 The purpose of going back to this program, is to figure out GUI issues with a simpler program first.

 ### Development
-- The plan is to have a GUI using avalonia...
+- The plan is to have a GUI using WPF...
 1. There was no need for an installer, as we are not using avalonia now.
 Program needs conversion from Avalonia to WPF.
 2. testing and bugfixing.